 UUID=<UUID of btrfs partition> / btrfs defaults,subvol=@ 0 0 UUID=<UUID of btrfs partition> /home btrfs defaults,subvol=@home 0 0 UUID=<UUID of btrfs partition> /var/log btrfs defaults,subvol=@log 0 0 UUID=<UUID of btrfs partition> /root btrfs defaults,subvol=@root 0 0 UUID=<UUID of btrfs partition> /.snapshots btrfs defaults,subvol=@snapshots 0 0

-Lastly we configure “locate” to ignore the .snapshot folder used by snapper (if installed later) Add
+Optionally we can configure “locate” to ignore the .snapshot folder used by snapper (if installed later) Add

 PRUNENAMES = ".snapshots"to

-Installation is finished now and we can reboot.
+Installation is finished now and we can switch back to VT5 (

 Now we can download and install the “apt-btrfs-snapshot” tool from the Ubuntu repository